This article discusses best-practices and tools for performing routine maintenance and health checks on your Datto appliance.

 - Disaster Recovery Plans

-This program provides a high-level overview of the backup jobs.
-It lists the last backups were taken, whether or not they were successful, and the status of screenshots.
+This feature provides a high-level overview of the backup jobs.
+It lists the last backups taken, whether or not they were successful, and the status of screenshots.

 Partner Portal Alerts